 Public figures do have a legal right to privacy, as Princess Caroline of Hannover, formerly Monaco, established in the European Court of Human Rights in 2004.
 The decisive factor was whether published photographs and articles contributed to a debate of general interest.

 In her case, she was exercising no official function and the photographs and articles related exclusively to her private life.

 The PCC’s Code of Practice follows the European Convention on Human Rights, now part of UK law, in saying “everyone is entitled to respect for his or her private and family life, home… and correspondence,” adding: “Editors will be expected to justify intrusions into any individual’s private life without consent.”

 There are exceptions, though – says the PCC – where it is in the public interest to intrude into someone’s private life.
 This includes three grounds: “i) Detecting or exposing crime or serious impropriety. ii) Protecting public health and safety. iii) Preventing the public from being misled by an action or statement of an individual or organisation.”

 The courts – as in the recent Max Mosley case – may look at this Code to see if newspapers have met their own industry’s standards.
 But they are not bound by it in making their own judgement.

 The Mosley case ilustrates the point.
-He won his privacy case against the News of the World because the court took the view that, what he got up in his private life, lurid or not, was not enough to warrant it being published.
+He won his privacy case against the News of the World because the court took the view that, what he got up in his private life was not enough to warrant it being published.